 In California, the fault for a motorcycle accident is apportioned based on the percentage of responsibility assigned to each person involved.
 So if you are injured in a motorcycle accident and your speed is considered to have contributed 20% to causing the accident, then you are still able to recover from 80% of your injuries.
 If you were injured in a motorcycle accident and suspect your speed contributed, it is crucial that you have an attorney who knows how to get you assigned the least amount of fault for the accident.

-At the Law Offices of Howard Craig Kornberg, our Los Angeles motorcycle accident attorney has argued successfully on behalf of hundreds of clients to get them the best possible recovery despite having some responsibility for causing the accident.
+At the Law Offices of Howard Kornberg, our Los Angeles motorcycle accident attorney has argued successfully on behalf of hundreds of clients to get them the best possible recovery despite having some responsibility for causing the accident.
 Contact us here or call 310-997-0904 for a free consultation to discuss your case.